hamidrezafarzin/SEOberry/README.md

 python -m seoberry.cli -i my_keywords.csv -o my_results.csv
 ```

+# Attention (captcha)  !
+After every 100 searches, you will need to solve a Google captcha.
+Once you have solved the captcha, please press the Enter key in the terminal that is open.

 ## CSV Format

 Your input CSV file **must** have a column named `Keyword`.
 All additional columns should contain website addresses whose rankings you want to track.